 Do you want to get your board members actively making friends for your organization?

-Wouldn’t it be wonderful if you could form a “Friendmaking Committee” of board members who’d be out there making new friends and bringing current donors closer to your cause?
+Wouldn’t it be wonderful if you could form a “Friendmaking Committee” of board members who’d be out there opening doors and hosting small friendmaking events?
+One of the best roles board members can play is in the area of friendmaking – making new friends and bringing current donors closer to the cause.

-We’re particularly big on putting board members to work on current donors.
+We’re particularly big on putting board members to work thanking and engaging with current donors.

 Here’s how you can pull off a Friendmaking Commmittee.

 Here’s a story of a smart gung-ho board – the CSAAC Foundation (Community Services for Autistic Adults and Children) in Maryland.

 The board was full of energetic folks who were ready to challenge themselves and take the organization – and the board – to a whole new level.
 In our recent board retreat, we discussed developing additional revenue sources to fund the CSAAC mission.

 Focus on current donors – and love them a lot.